-The first live televised murder was in 1963, when Jack Ruby killed JFK’s assassin, Lee Harvey Oswald while millions of viewers watched.
+The first live televised murder was in 1963 when Jack Ruby killed John F. Kennedy’s assassin, Lee Harvey Oswald while millions of viewers watched.

-Rudolph, the Red-Nosed Reindeer, was created in 1939, in Chicago, for the Montgomery Ward department stores for a Christmas promotion.
-The lyrics were written as a poem by Robert May, but weren’t set to music until 1947.
+Rudolph, the Red-Nosed Reindeer, was created in 1939, in Chicago, Illinois for the Montgomery Ward department stores for a Christmas promotion.
+The lyrics were written as a poem by Robert May but weren’t set to music until 1947.
 Gene Autry recorded the hit song in 1949.